ABC Radio Perth: Australian Broadcasting Corporation era

 These buildings lasted 45 years, until it was decided that new buildings were needed.
 A site was commissioned and the radio station moved to its new offices and studios in East Perth in March 2005.

 The Adelaide Terrace site was sold to property developers in 2008 who have proposed demolishing the structure and erecting residential buildings.

 The transmission tower was demolished in January 2011.

+Move to FM

+On 23 February 2026, ABC Radio Perth began transmitting on 102.5 FM.
+The AM signal had long been plagued by poor reception in Perth's inner ring.
+Perth's dry, sandy terrain makes for poor ground conductivity.
+Programs were simulcast on both AM and FM for six weeks, until the AM transmitter was permanently shut down in late April.

+The other two ABC stations broadcasting on AM in Perth – Radio National and NewsRadio – also started transmitting on FM on the same date.
+Due to a legislative requirement to broadcast parliament on AM, NewsRadio will continue to broadcast on both bands.